Google has Changed Top Stories in Carousels in Search Results

 So what does this new patent do to bring something new and different to show off news results?

-We are told that what is innovative in the patent is how it captures the most interesting stories from different times based upon the use of an “importance score” for that time period.
+We are told that what is innovative in the patent is capturing the most interesting stories from different times based upon an “importance score” for that period.

-Articles associated with the top news stories for those times are selected and displayed – a predetermined number of articles about each story may be decided upon beforehand, and the stories that are shown may also depend upon categories of interest identified in a user profile for a searcher who may be looking at those (not mentioned in the patent, but this reminds me of Google Discovery, and Google collecting categories of interest when deciding what to show for a searcher, brings me thoughts of the post How Google Might Predict Query Intent Using Contextual Histories.)
+Articles associated with the top news stories for those times are selected and displayed – a predetermined number of articles about each story may get decided upon beforehand.
+The stories that are shown may also depend upon categories of interest identified in a user profile for a searcher who may start looking at those (not mentioned in the patent, but this reminds me of Google Discovery, and Google collecting categories of interest when deciding what to show for a searcher, brings me thoughts of the post How Google Might Predict Query Intent Using Contextual Histories.)

 Importance Scores for News Stories in the Automated News Digest